 Craft your own maple sugar candy this holiday season, and enjoy the sweet taste of maple at home.
 These traditional candies combine soft and firm textures, with a rich creaminess that is unique to maple sugar candy.
 These are a great option for stocking stuffers, and holiday gift giving – if you can manage not to eat them all first!

 When I was a child of 6 or 7 years old, there was a corner store on the way to school in the North York area of Toronto.
 I lived in the basement of a duplex at the corner of Bayview and Sheppard and walked along Sheppard avenue, past the People’s Church, on the way to school.
-My brother and I used to walk together past the corner store, with the Coke Truck, picking up glass bottles from the store, parked in the alley way behind the store.
-Empty glass pop bottles were worth 2 cents a piece and we would look for them on the way home from school.
+My brother and I used to walk together past the corner store, with the Coke Truck, picking up glass bottles from the store, parked in the alleyway behind the store.
+Empty glass pop bottles were worth 2 cents apiece and we would look for them on the way home from school.
 If we were lucky and came across any pop bottles we would trade them in for Maple Sugar Candy.
 A piece of Maple Sugar Candy, poured into the bottom of a muffin cup, cost 5 cents, so we needed a case of 6 pop bottles to buy one each, with 2 cents left over for Double Bubble gum.
-For a child, living on the edge of poverty, Maple Sugar Candy was treasure.
+For a child, living on the edge of poverty, Maple Sugar Candy was a treasure.

 Today, I buy Maple Sugar Candy from The Maple Man in Kelowna or at the Oliver Christmas craft fair.
 Rene makes maple syrup at his family farm in Quebec every winter and brings it back to Kelowna to sell at the Farmer’s Market there.
-If you love Canadian maple syrup, you need to get from the farm.
+If you love Canadian maple syrup, you need to get it from the farm.
 Maple Syrup from the grocery store is often thinned with sugar.
 Rene sells several grades of Maple Syrup, as well as maple butter, and maple sugar candy.
-I buy the dark Maple Syrup, grade B, in 1 litre glass bottles for a rich maple flavour.
+I buy the dark Maple Syrup, Grade B, in 1 litre glass bottles for a rich maple flavour.

 Since meeting Rene, we’ve been buying Maple Sugar Candy for Christmas Stocking treats.
 Maple sugar candy is expensive.
 Running about $40 per lb, making your own saves you money and gives you control over the process.
 It is crunchy on the outside and melt-in-your-mouth creamy on the inside with intense maple sweetness.